F.A.Q.

 • Does the University of Miami grant credit through examination?

-Effective fall 2014, AP, IB, and GCE scores must be received by the end of your first semester.
+Dual enrollment, AP, IB (Level H), and GCE (subject exams only) may earn credit.
+Minimum scores are required and are revised annually; credits earned will be available on your transcript.
+AP, IB, and GCE scores must be received by the end of your first semester.
 No credits will be awarded after your first semester.

 UM, Office of Admissions, P.O.
 Box 249117,